 I am bound by federal law (Health Insurance Portability and Accountability Act, also known as HIPAA) and the ethical standards of my profession to maintain the confidentiality of psychological records.
 I fully comply with those laws and standards.
 All treatment records are completely confidential to the full extent allowed by law.
-I will not disclose or discuss information gained as part of our professional relationship, including the fact that you have made an appointment with me, under any circumstances except where specifically directed by law or authorized by you.
+I will not disclose or discuss information gained as part of our professional relationship under any circumstances except where specifically directed by law or authorized by you.
 The following are legal exceptions to confidentiality in NY State:

 - Reports or suspicions of current or past child abuse or neglect must be reported the the NY State Central Registry for all children under the age of 18.

 - As per the NY Safe Act (3/16/13), mental health professionals currently providing treatment services must make a report to authorities “if they conclude, using reasonable professional judgment, that the individual is likely to engage in conduct that would result in serious harm to self or others.”

 - Records can be subpoenaed by a judge if you are involved in any court proceedings, the court finds out that you have been seen by me, and they want to review the records.
 This can happen even if the court proceedings are unrelated to your reason for seeking an evaluation with me.
 (For example, a judge could make such an order if you were being sued or getting a divorce.)
 Your lawyer can advise you about how to proceed if this should become relevant to you.

 - Third party payers (insurance companies) may request records before paying for an assessment.
 (I do not participate with third party payers, and will not release records to them unless I have written authorization from you to do so.)